 - 1. Statement of Particulars (employee contract)- This must be given by day 1 as opposed to the current 8 weeks.

 - 2. Holiday Pay – The time to calculate this will be extended for those staff working irregular hours from the previous 12 weeks to 52 weeks.

 - 3. Agency Workers – the Swedish Derogation loophole will be repealed so that all agency workers will be entitled to the same basic employment rights as directly recruited employees after 12 weeks of employment.

 - 4. New Parental Bereavement Laws.

 Do you need help implementing the changes into your organisation?
-The most common amendments will be to staff contracts or calculating holiday pay within the new guidelines, but don’t worry we are here to help and support you manage your obligations before the April deadline.
+The most common amendments will be to staff contracts or calculating holiday pay within the new guidelines, but don’t worry we are here to help and support you manage your obligations.

 Get your Good Work Plan questions answered, speak to one of our Employment Law experts today and get peace of mind for your business.